| I have dedicated this

 an autoimmune disease called eosinophilic myositis when she was around

 two years of age.
-This disease affects the muscles in the head, including
+This disease affects the muscles in the head,

 the muscles required for chewing.
 She had been on prednisone for